maxburian/SAXS_py3/doc/SAXSSchema.rst

 CutPosition
 --------------------

 Cut position in pixel coordinates in the other coodinate then specified in 'Direction'.
+Origin is top left Corner.

 :Type: